A Perspective on Male Hormones: The Yin-Yang of Testosterone and Estrogen

 Androgenic refers to the masculinizing or virilizing effects, including the growth of facial and body hair, sex organ development, deepening of the voice, and male pattern baldness.
 The anabolic effects are those that stimulate the growth of muscle, bone, and red blood cells.

-The male body systems affected by testosterone include the brain, voice, hair, muscles and fat, organs, bones, and libido (see figure below).
+The male body systems affected by testosterone include the brain, voice, hair, muscles and fat, organs, bones, and libido (see figure to the right).
 The effects of testosterone on these body systems differ during each stage of life.

-During fetal development, testosterone and its metabolite, dihydrotestosterone or DHT, are necessary for the formation of the internal and external male genitalia.
+During fetal development, testosterone and its metabolite, dihydrotestosterone (DHT), are necessary for the formation of the internal and external male genitalia.
 During puberty, testosterone triggers a deepening of the voice, prompts the growth of facial and body hair, stimulates sexual behavior, and initiates sperm production.

 In adult males, testosterone is necessary to maintain muscle mass and strength, bone mass, normal hair growth, libido, and sperm production.